wiltonngo/Customer-Performance-and-Segmentation/README.md

 # Tool
 For this Project the following paython libaries were used
-* pandas for Data ANalsyis
+* pandas for Data Analsyis
 * Seaborn for visualtion